Crock Pot Apple Butter

 October 23, 2016

-Categories: Comfort Food, Condiments, Fruit, Apple, North American, 5 Ingredients Or Less, Budget-Friendly, Cooking For A Crowd, Easy/Beginner Cooking, Kid Pleaser, Make-Ahead, One-Bowl Does it!, Quick Meals, Small Batch Cooking, Brunch, Fall/Autumn, Slow Cooker, Fat Free, Gluten-Free, High Fiber, Kosher, Low Cholesterol, Low Fat, No Eggs, Non-Dairy, Vegetarian, Make it from scratch, Spices, Sugar more
+Categories: Comfort Food, Condiments, Fruit, Apple, North American, 5 Ingredients Or Less, Budget-Friendly, Cooking For A Crowd, Easy/Beginner Cooking, Kid Pleaser, Make-Ahead, One-Pot Meal, Quick Meals, Small Batch Cooking, Brunch, Fall/Autumn, Slow Cooker, Fat Free, Gluten-Free, High Fiber, Kosher, Low Cholesterol, Low Fat, No Eggs, Non-Dairy, Vegetarian, Make it from scratch, Spices, Sugar more

 "A perfect Fall recipe.
 And, it's so easy, just a few ingredients; and, it comes out great every time.
 Simply store in your favorite mason jars; and, refrigerate or freeze until ready to use.
 I make this every year; but, never has posted the recipe."